bcgov/ds-intro-to-r-2-day/README.md

 # Introduction to Data Science Using R

-A repository to house materials for a 4 session course introducing participants to data science using [R](https://www.r-project.org/).
+A repository to house materials for a 2 day course introducing participants to data science using [R](https://www.r-project.org/).

-The goal of this 4 session workshop is to teach _new-to-programming_ data professionals to import data, clean up and summarize a data set, and make some static data visualizations using the program R. This is an introductory course to programming, specifically programming with R. R is a popular statistical computing language, commonly used in many scientific disciplines for statistical analysis, generating production-quality graphics, and automating data workflow tasks.
+The goal of this 2 day workshop is to teach _new-to-programming_ data professionals to import data, clean up and summarize a data set, and make some static data visualizations using the program R. This is an introductory course to programming, specifically programming with R. R is a popular statistical computing language, commonly used in many scientific disciplines for statistical analysis, generating production-quality graphics, and automating data workflow tasks.
 The workshop content will follow best practices for using R for data analysis, giving attendees a foundation in the fundamentals of R and scientific computing.

 ## Who should take this course?